Shared Ground Loop Arrays

 Non Domestic RHI payments for residential properties linked to shared ground loops are paid on the deemed heat consumption taken from the property’s Energy Performance Certificate.
 This arrangement mirrors previous policy for stand-alone ground source heat pump installations supported by the Domestic RHI, and gives certainty to the owner of the ground array and recipient of the RHI income.

 The Kensa Shoebox Heat pump is a small, extremely quiet, MCS-accredited and British-made ground source heat pump specifically designed to provide both space heating and domestic hot water in new build and retrofit properties which require a load of 3kW to 6kW.
-The Shoebox Heat Pump is the market’s smallest and quietest heat pump.
-Benefitting…
+This video showcases the Shoebox heat pump, the world’s smallest and quietest ground…

 The UK’s pioneer of domestic district ground source heat pump systems, Kensa Contracting, has secured the contract to deliver England’s largest shared ground loop array heat pump system with ENGIE.